1.2.18 Newborn supplement (NBS) - description

-From 1 March 2014, the NBS, which is an add-on component of FTB Part A, will be included in the FTB rate for eligible individuals for a period of up to 13 weeks (or 91 days) to assist with the upfront costs of a newborn child, a child aged under one year who becomes entrusted (1.1.B.17) to the individual's care, or a child who becomes entrusted to the individual's care as part of an adoption process.
-The NBS replaces the baby bonus to provide assistance to those families not eligible for PPL (PPL Guide 2.2).
+The NBS, which is an add-on component of FTB Part A, is included in the FTB Part A rate for eligible individuals for a period of up to 13 weeks (or 91 days) to assist with the upfront costs of a newborn child, a child aged under one year who becomes entrusted (1.1.B.17) to the individual's care, or a child who becomes entrusted to the individual's care as part of an adoption process.
+The NBS provides assistance to those families not eligible for PLP (PPL Guide 2).

-If an individual is eligible for at least one day of NBS and is not excluded under the legislative instrument (see below), NBU is also paid.
+If an individual is eligible for at least one day of NBS and is not excluded under the legislative instrument, NBU is also paid.
 An individual is not eligible for NBU for a child if they or their partner have previously received NBU in relation to that child.
 See 2.2.3 for further detail on NBU eligibility criteria.

-An individual may be eligible for NBS for a day where the individual meets FTB eligibility criteria (2.2.1) for an FTB child born or entrusted to care as part of an adoption process on or after 1 March 2014 and meets additional conditions under one of the following 3 categories:
+An individual may be eligible for NBS for a day where the individual meets FTB eligibility criteria (2.2.1) for an FTB child born or entrusted to care as part of an adoption process, and meets additional conditions under one of the following 3 categories:

 - child entrusted to care of an individual or their partner, or

 The rules for ensuring that individuals cannot receive a duplicate payment of NBS or NBU for a child are described in the legislative instrument.